RE and Philosophy and Ethics

 Staff and facilities

 The department runs a number of house competitions.
-In Year 7, students take part in the ‘Happiness collage’ competition, in Year 8 they design celebration cards for a rites of passage and in Year 9 we focus on designing and making memorials for either the Holocaust or the genocide in Rwanda.
+In Year 7, students take part in the ‘Happiness Collage’ competition; in Year 8 they design celebration cards for a rite of passage and in Year 9 they focus on designing and making memorials for either the holocaust or the genocide in Rwanda.

-In Year 12, students attend a Philosophy and Ethics conference in Oxford to hear from renowned academics addressing such topics as sexual ethics, religious experience and the beginnings of the universe, for example.
+In Year 12, students attend a Philosophy and Ethics conference in Oxford to hear from renowned academics addressing such topics as sexual ethics, religious experience and the beginnings of the universe.

 Key Stage 3

 Religious Education is a compulsory subject at Key Stage 3 with one lesson a fortnight in Year 7 and one lesson per week in Years 8 & 9.
-In Year 7, students are introduced to philosophical thinking and study important founders of faith such as Jesus and the Buddha.
+In Year 7, students are introduced to philosophical thinking and some of the main world faiths.

-In Year 9, studies range from ancient times to our own and include the heroes Noah, Abraham and Moses, the Holocaust through the experiences of Simon Wiesenthal and the Rwandan genocide of 1994.
+In Year 9 studies range philosophy through to the Holocaust through the experiences of Simon Wiesenthal and the Rwandan genocide of 1994.
+Students also study a topic on anti-racist RE.

 Key Stage 4: